 - Discovery Wildlife Park (Innisfail) provides forever homes to bears and exotic animals that cannot be released to the wild.
 They also provide several fascinating interpretive programs (and enrichment activities) each day.
 Read about our visit here: Make Memories at Discovery Wildlife Park.

-To book tickets or get more information, visit Badlands Amphitheatre.
+To book tickets or get more information on upcoming events, visit Badlands Amphitheatre.

 Know Before You Go

-- A Kananaskis Conservation Pass is required to park in Kananaskis.ย Purchase your pass online from theย Government of Alberta.
+- A Kananaskis Conservation Pass is required to park in Kananaskis.
+Purchase your pass online at https://www.alberta.ca/kananaskis-conservation-pass.aspx.

 What to Bring